Muldec/stash-wiki/Importing-via-CSV-using-gql-iterate.md

 For tags, you only need the tag title, and if desired, a url to a image

+# Step 4:
-Now run this CLI command (assumes your files are in current directory and location for gql-interate is in your path)
+ Run this CLI command (assumes your files are in current directory and location for gql-interate is in your path)

 `gql-iterate --host http://_yourserverIP:portgoeshere_/graphql --input ./performerdata.csv --query ./performers.gql`